 point so we used the facilities to give our dunny that fresh new look.

-rubies but they do have, you guessed it, Sapphires.
+no rubies but they do have, you guessed it, Sapphires.
 We went on a

 mine tour and then purchased a bucket of wash but you won't get clean

 with this stuff 'cause it is dirt and stone.
 So after a short lesson we

 were set to become overnight millionaires and find the next big strike.
-Alas we still

-and easier source of precious stones in Julies opinion but
+better and easier source of precious stones in Julies opinion but

 luckily too damned dear).
 We spent a pleasant afternoon WALKING around

 the various stalls and asking stupid questions like tourists do.
 We

 returned to Keilys Farm for the night.
 I helped acouple of solos

 After checking that the others batteries had charged we headed for

-tourist office.
+the tourist office.
 No joy as far as bush camping in Rocky goes so we

 headed out to Byfield National Park about 30K north of Yeppoon.
 A very

-nice place but very few camping spots considering the size and more for tents than
+nice place but very few camping spots considering the size and more for

-think that the local governments must get extra road funding if they
+I think that the local governments must get extra road funding if they

 can add a roundabout at every intersection.
 Nearly every coastal town

 has at least one but Rocky wins the prize.
 After driving through

 We returned to Rocky and had a look at the Customs House and learnt a